 The analyzers have full vector measurement capability and accurately solve the resistive, capacitive and inductive components of a load.
 The accuracy is excellent over a broad range of impedances and rivals any of the competitive devices in the market.

 The SARK-110 series is designed for standalone operation but can be controlled from your desktop computer using SARK Plots for Windows and from your tablet or smartphone using SARK Plots for Android via USB or short-range Bluetooth Low Energy (SARK-110-ULM only).

-The analyzer uses an internal 2MB flash disk for the storage and recall of measured parameters, screenshots, analyzer configuration and firmware updates.
-This disk is accessible via USB so the measured parameters can be downloaded to a PC for analysis using the ZPLOTS spreadsheet program or the SARK Plots client software for Windows.
+The analyzers use an internal flash disk of 2MB for the storage and retrieval of measured parameters, screenshots, analyzer configuration and firmware updates.
+This disk can be accessed through USB, so the measured parameters can be downloaded to a computer for analysis using the ZPLOTS spreadsheet program or the SARK Plots software.

 The SARK-110 is upgradeable.
 As necessary, new firmware versions are available on this site for free.